-This area spans digital microelectronics and mixed/signal integrated microsystems, especially those not covered elsewhere (e.g., RF Technology or Packaging & Integration topic areas).
-Papers are sought that detail current advances in the design and development of digital and integrated mixed-signal integrated chip solutions to meet the ever-increasing needs of DoD applications such as high performance, low power requirements.
-Novel digital circuits and circuit design techniques, components including ASICs, FPGAs, Systems-on-a-Chip, microprocessors and microcontrollers, and technologies that facilitate advanced digital design are of interest.
+This area spans digital microelectronics and mixed/signal integrated microsystems, including the key next-generation technologies such as AI and deep-learning solutions, especially those not covered elsewhere (e.g., RF Technology or Packaging & Integration topic areas).
+Papers are sought that detail current advances in the design and development of digital and integrated mixed-signal integrated chip solutions to meet the ever-increasing needs of DoD applications such as 5G and autonomy with high performance and low power requirements.
+Novel digital circuits and circuit design techniques, components including ASICs, FPGAs, systems-on-a-chip, custom circuits, microprocessors and microcontrollers, and technologies that facilitate advanced digital design are of interest.
 In the mixed signal part, major advancements in one or more of a set of critical parameters like functionality, speed, bandwidth, frequency, power, dynamic ranges, etc. in highly miniaturized chip-scale substrates are of interest.
-Advances in design techniques and methodologies, devices, circuits, or entire chips including upstream and downstream-related technology areas (like design and test) are typical submissions.
+Advances in design techniques and methodologies, devices, circuits, or entire chips including upstream and downstream-related technology areas (like design validation and test) are typical submissions.